 If you’re planting coneflowers as nursery plants or from your own established seedlings, get them in the ground between spring and early fall.
 This gives the plant time to create a sound root system to survive the winter and flower in the following season.

 If seeds are sown late, they will take much longer to flower.
 The same is true for young seedlings or nursery plants that are planted during late fall or winter.
 To produce the best flowers, coneflowers need roots that are well-established.

 To produce the best possible blooms, coneflowers should be cared for correctly.
 While these perennials may be low-maintenance and easy to grow, there are some tips to keep in mind.
 The main things to consider are light, water, soil, and fertilizer.
 You’ll also need to watch out for common coneflower pests and diseases.

 Coneflowers need six to eight hours of full sun every day.
 However, it’s far better to expose them to the morning sun because it isn’t as intense as the afternoon sun.
-Even sun-loving plants like coneflowers can burn or wilt if they’re exposed to too much direct afternoon sun.
+Even sun-loving plants like coneflowers can burn or wilt if exposed to too much direct afternoon sun.

 While coneflowers plants are in their first year, they should be watered regularly – about once per week.
 Once the plant has become fully established in its second year, you won’t need to water it often.
 Established coneflowers will need very little watering in most climates while still producing a bounty of fabulous blooms.

 Coneflowers thrive on the loose, nutrient-deficient soils of prairies and other wildflower habitats.
 If you plant them in soil with too many nutrients, the plant may become overwhelmed.
 The same is true of overfertilizing.
 Typically, coneflowers only need a fresh top layer of compost every year to provide enough nutrition.